gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 And there we go!
 A working (albeit quite simple still) blog!

+Try playing more with the site.
 Try adding some more markdown files.
-Explore adding other data from the `MarkdownRemark` nodes to the frontpage or blog posts pages.
+Explore querying other data from the `MarkdownRemark` nodes and adding them to the frontpage or blog posts pages.

-What we've learned in this part of the tutorial is the very foundation of Gatsby.
-You *source* and *transform* data using plugins and Gatsby's data layer.
-Using the automatically constructed GraphQL schema, you *map* data to pages.
-Then in page template components, you *query* for data.
+In this part of the tutorial, we've learned the foundations of building with Gatsby's data layer.
+You've learned how to *source* and *transform* data using plugins.
+How to use GraphQL to *map* data to pages.
+Then how to build *page template components* where you query for data for each page.

-Everything in Gatsby builds from this.